KonstatinKrastev/Anticva-Font/README.md

 # Basic Information
-Antiqua is a serif font inspired by the Latin "Renaissance Antiqua" font.
-In character and proportions this font is very close to "Renaissance Antiqua", but the serifs are more elongated and there is a significant difference in the letters A, L, D, M with their serif upper elements.
+Antiqua is a serif font inspired by the Latin "Roman Capitals" font.
+In character and proportions this font is very close to "Roman Capitals", but the serifs are more elongated and there is a significant difference in the letters A, L, D, M with their serif upper elements.

 **Language Support**
-Bulgarian

-At the moment Anticva supports only Bulgarian language, but in the next version we will cover ISO Latin 1 Character Encoding.
+Afrikaans Albanian Basque Breton Bulgarian, Corsican, English, Faroese, Galician, Icelandic, Irish, Indonesian, Italian, Leonese, Luxembourgish, Malay, Manx, Norwegian, Occitan, Portuguese, Rhaeto-Romanic, Scottish Gaelic, Scots, Southern Sami, Spanish, Swahili, Swedish, Tagalog, Walloon

 ## ChangeLog

-This is version 1.000.
+This is version 1.100.

 # License